yogi1967/MoneydancePythonScripts/source/Toolbox-README.txt

-Author: Stuart Beesley - StuWareSoftSystems (written November 2020 - a lockdown project)
+Author: Stuart Beesley - StuWareSoftSystems (written November/December 2020 - a lockdown project)
 Credit: Derek Kent(23) for his extensive texting

+Get more Scripts/Extensions from: https://yogi1967.github.io/MoneyDancePythonScripts/

 NOTE: I AM JUST A USER - I HAVE NO AFFILIATION WITH MONEYDANCE!